HomeBlogHow Much Does General Liability Insuranc...

 Bundle Your Policies

 Purchasing multiple policies from the same insurer often qualifies you for a discount.
 A Business Owner's Policy (BOP) bundles general liability with property insurance and typically costs less than buying them separately.
+Most small businesses save 10–20% by bundling rather than buying each policy stand-alone.

 Maintain a Clean Claims Record